-This data explains the pathological changes and high prevalence of chronic disorders (or diseases of civilization), due to hyperventilation, in modern population.
+This data explains the pathological changes and high prevalence of chronic disorders (or diseases of civilization), due to hyperventilation, in the modern population.
 Since modern people breathe about 2 times more than the medical norm, they usually suffer from low CO2 values in the arterial blood (ventilation-perfusion mismatch is not a very common condition).
-Therefore, they need to get managed hosting of their hyperventilation.

 Chronic hyperventilation is very common for ordinary people (or "normal subjects") these days.
 Their average minute ventilation values are much greater than the normal value, which used to be the norm about 80-100 years ago.

 Minute ventilation (or respiratory minute volume, or flow of air) is the volume of air which can be inhaled (inhaled minute volume) or exhaled during 1 minute.
 It is used to measure one's degree of overbreathing.

 Based on standard deviations for the above studies related to normal subjects, we can state that over 90% of modern normal subjects breathe more than the medical norms.
 Therefore, more than 90% of modern normal subjects suffer from chronic hyperventilation.
 (One can also note that authors of modern yoga books claim that we need to breathe more and expel more CO2.)

 This YouTube video (on the right side) provides the definition of and info about the prevalence of hyperventilation: Hyperventilation.